What Clients Have Experienced

 Friend, Faceless or Angels?

 When asked to draw a response to "Why should clients hire us?" the marketing group for a professional services firm found themselves all over the place once the drawings were posted.
 The intended outcome for the meeting was to dig deeper to find a meaningful marketing strategy.
-Members drew the firm as a shy friend to its largest client, as a faceless building, as an identity crisis (angels or bulldogs), as a pyramid, and a bridge over troubled waters.
+Individual members drew the firm as a shy friend to its largest client, as a faceless building, as an identity crisis (angels or bulldogs), as a pyramid, and a bridge over troubled waters.

 While diverse in showing aspects of the firm's culture, the unifying theme had little to do with the clients and, instead, with the cultural conflicts within that led to clashes about how the marketing budget should be spent.
 Trying to appease as many shareholders as possible, the marketing budget was fragmented to the point of merely treading water.
 The drawings displayed the deep-seated cultural issues within the firm that needed resolution in order to transform--a very different dialogue than where the limited marketing dollars should be spent.
 The real issue was never about how to spend the marketing money, rather the critical challenge was to first heal the culture from which a unified strategy could emerge.